danfuzz/samizdat/doc/library-guide/If.md

 **Syntax Note:** Used in the translation of `do` and `!expression` forms.

+#### `class.or(functions*) -> . | void`

+Primitive logic conditional.
+This calls each of the given `functions` in order with no arguments, until one of them returns non-void.
+When a non-void result is obtained, this function returns that value.
+Otherwise (that is, if all the `functions` returned void) this function returns void.

+This function is meant as the primitive that higher-layer logical-or expressions bottom out into, hence the name.

+**Syntax Note:** Used in the translation of `expression | expression` forms.

 #### `class.value(testFunction, valueFunction, voidFunction?) -> . | void`

 Primitive logic conditional.
 This calls the given `testFunction` with no